Manhunt International

 Manhunt International is a prominent international male model search for the next Male Supermodel, founded in 1993.
 The competition's roots trace back a few years earlier, when a single national preliminary was held in Singapore.
 The competition was conceived by Metromedia Singapore and Procon Leisure International, which became co-partners in 1993.

-The current titleholder, Manhunt International 2025, is Adonis Renaud from France, who was crowned in Thailand, on 10 June 2025.
+The current titleholder, Manhunt International 2026 Dylan Palmerini of France, was crowned in Colombo, Sri Lanka on 9 September 2026, clinching the first back-to-back victory in the pageant’s history.

 History

 Manhunt International is recognized as one of the first international pageants and competitions for men.
 The Manhunt International Organization was established in 1993 through a partnership between Rosko Dickinson of Australia and Alex Liu of Singapore, with the aim of providing men a platform to present their talents and skills.

 The inaugural Manhunt International World Final took place in Australia in 1993 with 25 contestants, and the title was won by Thomas Sasse of Germany.
 The event remained on Australia's Gold Coast, where Nikos Papadakis of Greece won in 1994.
 Rosko Dickinson and Alex Liu began their co-ownership and management of Manhunt International in 1993, a partnership that lasted until Liu's passing in January 2018.

 Manhunt International is a male modeling competition aimed at showcasing talent within the fashion industry.
 The event includes activities such as outdoor challenges, public presentations, and talent showcases.
 Participants are assessed on criteria including runway performance, photogenic qualities, personality, and physical attributes.
 The competition also seeks to introduce new talent to the modeling and fashion industry and encourages participants to act as role models for younger generations.

 Manhunt International is one of the longest-running international male model contests.
 It is a global competition that seeks to identify talented male models.
 The contest saw its highest participation in 2006 and 2012, held in China and Thailand, respectively.

-Several countries have hosted the world finals, including Australia (1993, 1994, 1998, 2018), Singapore (1995, 1997, 2000), the Philippines (1999, 2020, 2022), China (2001, 2002, 2006, 2016), Korea (2005, 2007, 2008, 2011), Taiwan (2010), and Thailand (2012, 2017, 2024, 2025).
+Several countries have hosted the world finals, including Australia (1993, 1994, 1998, 2018), Singapore (1995, 1997, 2000), the Philippines (1999, 2020, 2022), China (2001, 2002, 2006, 2016), South Korea (2005, 2007, 2008, 2011), Taiwan (2010), Thailand (2012, 2017, 2024, 2025), and Sri Lanka (2026).